-The additional benefit to charters are that the vessel as well as the mandatory gear are supplied along with your charter.
-Either way, they will greatly increase your odds at catching fish on the lake.
+The additional benefit to charters is that the vessel, as well as the mandatory gear, are supplied along with your charter.
+Either way, they will greatly increase your odds of catching fish on the lake.
 Further accommodations, if interested, can also be found locally at any of the several Lake Winnipeg fishing lodges.

-Lake Winnipeg is one of the largest freshwater lakes in the word, located just north of the city of Winnipeg.
-It’s the third largest freshwater lake found completely within the borders of Canada, and has been a commercial fishing spot for many of the communities situated around the lake, making large contributions to the Manitoba fishing industry.
+Lake Winnipeg is one of the largest freshwater lakes in the world, located just north of the city of Winnipeg.
+It’s the third-largest freshwater lake found completely within the borders of Canada and has been a commercial fishing spot for many of the communities situated around the lake, making large contributions to the Manitoba fishing industry.

-As for fishing gear, quality light spinning to heavy tackle can used depending on the species being targeted, and trolling in the channel with crank baits is just one of the many other popular methods used.
+As for fishing gear, quality light spinning to heavy tackle can be used depending on the species being targeted, and trolling in the channel with crankbaits is just one of the many other popular methods used.
 Fly fishing can also be done in the lake’s many tributary rivers and streams.

 Lake Winnipeg Ice Fishing